 This letter shall be completed upon appointment to an MSM Residency program and at the time a resident enters into moonlighting activities.

-This is to certify that I,, am a resident physician at Morehouse School of Medicine.
-As a resident in training, I understand that all professional activities that are sanctioned by Morehouse School of Medicine and related to, or are a part of, the Residency Education Program are covered by the following professional liability coverage: \$1 million per/occurrence and \$3 million annual aggregate; and Tail coverage for all incidents that occur during my tenure as a resident in accordance with the above.
-In addition, I understand that the above professional liability insurance coverage does not apply to professional activities in which I become involved outside of the residency program, and that upon written approval by the residency program director to moonlight, I am personally responsible for securing adequate coverage for these outside activities from the respective institutions of through my own resources.
-Check appropriate box: Resident Agreement □ Moonlighting Request □ Signature: Social Security Number: Address: City: State: Zip Code: Return Signed Original to Office of Graduate Medical Education.
+This is to certify that I, , am a resident physician at Morehouse School of Medicine.
+As a resident in training, I understand that all professional activities that are sanctioned by Morehouse School of Medicine and related to, or are a part of, the Residency Education Program are covered by the following professional liability coverage:

+- \$1 million per/occurrence and; \$3 million annual aggregate; and - Tail coverage for all incidents that occur during my tenure as a resident in accordance with the above.

+In addition, I understand that the above professional liability insurance coverage does not apply to professional activities in which I become involved outside of the residency program, and that upon written approval by the residency program director to moonlight, I am personally responsible for securing adequate coverage for these outside activities from the respective institutions or through my own resources.
-POLICY NUMBER GME-10

-EFFECTIVE DATE 07/01/2023

-PAGE(S) 05

-SUPERSEDES 06/01/2014
+Check appropriate box:

+Resident Agreement 🗖 Moonlighting Request 🖵 3

+Signature: Date:

+Social Security Number:

+Address: City:

+State: Zip Code:

+Return Signed Original to Office of Graduate Medical Education.

+3 MOREHOUSE SCHOOL OF MEDICINE POLICY NUMBER GME-10 GRADUATE MEDICAL EDUCATION POLICIES AND PROCEDURES EFFECTIVE DATE 07/01/2023 PAGE(S) 05 P SUBJECT NIGHT FLOAT POLICY SUPERSEDES 06/01/2014